-According to SDT, social environments by supporting versus thwarting these basic needs would affect people's well-being versus ill-being, respectively (Ryan & Deci, 2017).
-In stressful situations like the current COVID-19, officials should provide a clear rationale, information, and altruistic choice to participate citizens voluntarily in programs recommended by health organizations (e.g., physical distance) and for understanding the situation (Brooks et al., 2020).
-However, in this difficult time, officials themselves and their nations are unprepared to deal with un-predicting situations, thus, people may feel frustration and suffer from the stressor and subsequently may cost to their well-being (Brooks et al., 2020; Wang et al., 2020).
-Therefore, an important question is how people can create a condition to satisfy their basic needs and motivate themselves, and subsequently cope with their stress during this difficult time of uncertainly?
-To do this, we tested an exploratory and easy to implement intervention to encourage individuals to satisfy their basic psychological needs through some activities (Weinstein, Khabbaz, & Legate, 2016) with samples from Iran.
-Moreover, the aim of providing activities was to encourage individuals to satisfy their basic psychological needs.
+According to SDT, social environments, by supporting versus thwarting these basic needs, affects people's well-being versus ill-being, respectively (Ryan & Deci, 2017).
+In stressful situations like the current COVID-19 pandemic, officials should provide a clear rationale, information, and altruistic choice for citizens to participate voluntarily in programs recommended by health organisations (e.g. physical distancing) and for understanding the situation (Brooks et al., 2020).
+However, in this difficult time, officials themselves and their nations are unprepared to deal with unforeseen situations, and thus people may feel frustration and suffer from the stressor at the subsequent cost to their well-being (Brooks et al., 2020; Wang et al., 2020).
+Therefore, an important question is how can people create the conditions to satisfy their basic needs and motivate themselves, and subsequently cope with their stress during this difficult time of uncertainty?
+To do this, we tested an exploratory and easy to implement intervention to encourage individuals to satisfy their basic psychological needs through various activities (Weinstein, Khabbaz, & Legate, 2016) with samples from Iran.
+Moreover, the aim of providing activities was to encourage individuals to create a self-support climate for themselves to seek out activities to satisfy their basic psychological needs.

-Based on SDT the satisfaction of basic needs result in intrinsically motivate toward the activities and greater wellness (Ryan & Deci, 2017).
-Rather than supporting from social agents, anyone can help himself or herself by thinking about how to get his or her needs satisfied, and can think about what to do to get their needs satisfied.
-To do this, one can develop relationships with others, focus on learning how to do things that one thinks is important for him or herself, and take responsibility for himself or herself (Deci & Flaste, 1995; Ryan & Deci, 2017; Weinstein et al., 2016).
-When people feel that their behaviors are truly chosen by themselves, feel a sense of autonomy; believe that their behaviors will lead to something desire and feel effective in doing that, feel a sense of competence; and volitionally engage in relationships, and giving and receiving support from others, feel a sense of relatedness (Ryan & Deci, 2017).
+Based on SDT, the satisfaction of basic needs results in being intrinsically motivated toward the activities and greater well-being (Ryan & Deci, 2017).
+Rather than receiving support from social agents, anyone can help themselves by thinking about how to get their needs satisfied.
+To do this, one can develop relationships with others, focus on learning how to do things that one thinks are important for oneself, and take responsibility for oneself (Deci & Flaste, 1995; Ryan & Deci, 2017; Weinstein et al., 2016).
+When people feel that their behaviors are truly chosen by themselves, feel a sense of autonomy, believe that their behaviors will lead to something desirable and feel effective in doing that, they feel a sense of competence, and volitionally engage in relationships, and giving and receiving support from others, they feel a sense of relatedness (Ryan & Deci, 2017).